 Strange, slow lo-fi blues album from Los Lobos guitarist/vocalist David Hidalgo and Mike Halby (ex-Canned Heat & John Mayall’s Bluesbreakers).
 Halby handles the vocals here, with an odd, muddy style that often sounds like someone’s thumb is dragging the turntable.
 Mark II Lobos fans will no doubt dig the on-the-fly atmospherics and no-fuss anti-blues feel.
 Produced by Hidalgo.
 Listen to “No Chance.”

 A cool Bizarro world supergroup, featuring David Hidalgo & Louie Perez, along with producers/musicians Tchad Blake and Mitchell Froom.
 Their second release, Dose, picks up where Los Lobos’ restless late 90s experiments left off, with clanging, trash can percussion, barbed-wire riffs and a pleasing array of slightly psychedelic found sounds, percolating rhythms and raw invention.
 Latin Playboys is where Hidalgo & Perez took ideas that were a little too far out for Los Lobos.
-Check out their nifty website.
 Listen to “Locoman.”